Past NYU Reads Selections

 Fall 2019: Educated

-Selected for NYU's Fall 2019 common reading, Educated: A Memoir by Tara Westover (Random House, 2018) is the story of a woman who was raised in a survivalist family in rural Idaho and whose early instruction was not only informal but, in her own words, “erratic and incomplete.”
+Educated: A Memoir by Tara Westover (Random House, 2018) was our inaugural NYU Reads selection in Fall 2019.
+It is the story of a woman who was raised in a survivalist family in rural Idaho and whose early instruction was not only informal but, in her own words, “erratic and incomplete.”
 Isolated from mainstream society, she stepped foot into a classroom for the first time at age seventeen and thereafter embarked on a quest for knowledge, teaching herself enough to be admitted to Brigham Young University.
 Though her first year of college was a challenge on several fronts, Westover succeeded in overcoming the gaps in her education and the difficulties of adapting to a starkly different environment: not only did she graduate magna cum laude from Brigham Young but she went on to earn a Ph.D. in history from Cambridge University.
 This remarkable and beautifully written memoir explores the transformative power of education; the impact of knowledge on an individual’s search for identity and self-expression; the experience of learning about difference, home, and the world; the pull of family ties; and the value of determination and resilience.

 November 18, 2019